zivtech/vagrant-development-vm/README.md

 (see [default.config.yaml](https://github.com/zivtech/vagrant-development-vm/blob/master/default.config.yaml)
 for formatting options.

-- hostname: The hostname that gets set inside the VM.
+- *hostname*: The hostname that gets set inside the VM.
 Defaults to `local`.
-- private_ip: The private IP to provision for this host.
+- *private_ip*: The private IP to provision for this host.
 Defaults to `33.33.33.40`.
-- box:The base box to use to build the puppet work on top of.
+- *box*:The base box to use to build the puppet work on top of.
 Commetning out the line below (or overriding in config,yaml) to switch to 12.04 should also work.
 Defaults to `puppetlabs/ubuntu-14.04-64-puppet` though `puppetlabs/ubuntu-12.04-64-puppet` is also supported.
-- memory: The amount of memory (in megabytes) to provision.
+- *memory*: The amount of memory (in megabytes) to provision.
 Defaults to `2048`.
-- sync_folder: Set this to false in order to not mount the www folder in this directory inside `/var/www` on the VM.
+- *sync_folder*: Set this to false in order to not mount the www folder in this directory *inside* `/var/www` on the VM.
 Defaults to true.
-- sync_file_enabled_on_windows: If we detect we are running on windows, whether we should enable the sync folder.
+- *sync_file_enabled_on_windows*: If we detect we are running on windows, whether we should enable the sync folder.
 Note, this uses VirtualBox folder sharing which is not compatible with symlinks and some other important features.
 Defaults to false.